 Limit portion sizes to control calorie intake

-Add healthy snacks during the day if you want to gain weight
+Having healthy snacks during the day can help manage your weight

 Be as physically active as you can be